coreos/fleet/Documentation/architecture.md

 A JobState object represents the state of a payload as reported by systemd on a given Machine.
 Only the Machine running an actual Job will publish a corresponding JobState object.

-A Machine object represents the presence of a host in the cluster.
-Machine objects are published on an interval with a TTL, keeping the overall view of a cluster relatively accurate at any given time.
+A MachineState object represents the state of a host in the cluster at the time the object was generated.
+MachineState objects are published on an interval with a TTL, keeping the external view of a cluster relatively accurate at any given time.

 ### Internal Objects